History of Ukrainian nationality: Slavs

-Rus (AD 800—1250)
+Rus' (9th century—13th century)

 Kievan

-Circa AD 800, the Varangians Askold and Dir organised an army and travelled down the Dnieper to Kiev in order to save the city's inhabitants from a besieging tribe.
+Circa AD 862, the Varangians Askold and Dir organised an army and travelled down the Dnieper to Kiev in order to save the city's inhabitants from a besieging tribe.
 In doing so, they paved the way for the ascension of the Rurik dynasty over not just Kiev and Novgorod, but all the tribes that make up the East Slavs.
 The Varangians brought these Slavic tribes political cohesion by building one of the most powerful medieval kingdoms, and undoubtedly a sense of cultural cohesion with the conversion of Rus to Christianity in AD 988.

 As Rus was one of the largest medieval empires, it is only natural that it would cover a variety of geographic zones.
 The northern reaches of Rus covered a heavily forested area called zalizya (land behind the forest) that was sparsely settled.
 There was not much industry or agriculture, with trade being the main economic activity.
 Vladimir, a city in this region, did not significantly increase its power until well into the decline of Kievan Rus'.
 The south of Rus was the centre of government, culture, and trade.
 It was much more heavily populated and prosperous, with trade and agriculture being well established and many links to western empires, such as the Byzantine Empire.

 The unity of Rus was evident in the characteristics of this Medieval Slavic state.
 The name Rus, which is derived from the name Varangians had for themselves, is the “common name for previously separate and individually named East Slavic tribes.”
 The people of Rus fought common external enemies, making a distinction between “us” and “them.”
 There was a lack of natural internal borders that facilitated easy travel of people, goods, and communication: the Dnieper united Eastern Europe through trade.
 Christianity was an "ideology that helped to underpin princely authority.
 After the adoption of Byzantine Christianity, architecture throughout Rus became more uniform, especially when it came to churches.
 The adoption of local saints, such as Volodymyr the Great, strengthened local unity.
 There was also the fact that the elites and boyars were united by common language: Church Slavonic, which is demonstrated by the lack of translators in the courts of various princes from all parts of Kievan Rus'.
 Books were widely distributed as well.
 Lastly, the introduction of a codified set of laws, the first of its kind in Eastern Europe, by Yaroslav the Wise, called the Russka Pravda.
 It must have been widely used because of the many copies found.